zytedata/zyte-common-items/docs/usage/processors.rst

 Field processors
 ================

-This library provides some :ref:`field processors <processor-api>` (:ref:`web-poet documentation <web-poet:field-processors>`) and complementary :ref:`mixins <mixins>`, and built-in :ref:`page object classes
+This library provides useful :ref:`field processors <processor-api>` (:ref:`web-poet documentation <web-poet:field-processors>`) and complementary :ref:`mixins <mixins>`.
+Built-in :ref:`page object classes
 <page-object-api>` and :ref:`extractor classes <extractor-api>` use them by
-default for :ref:`some fields <field-processor-map>`.
+default for the :ref:`corresponding fields <field-processor-map>`.

+By design, the processors enabled by default are "transparent": they don't change the output of the field if the result is of the expected final type.
+For example, if there is a :class:`str` attribute in the item, and the field returns :class:`str` value, the default processor returns the value as-is.

-For most :ref:`built-in field processors <processor-api>`, your field must return a :class:`~parsel.selector.Selector`, :class:`~parsel.selector.SelectorList`, or :class:`~lxml.html.HtmlElement` object (as opposed to :class:`str`, :class:`int`, etc.).
-Then the field processor will take care of extracting the right data.
+Usually, to engage a :ref:`built-in field processors <processor-api>`, your field must return a :class:`~parsel.selector.Selector`, :class:`~parsel.selector.SelectorList`, or :class:`~lxml.html.HtmlElement` object.
+Then the field processor takes care of extracting the right data.

-Here are some examples of inputs and matching field implementations that will work on built-in page object and extractor classes:
+Here are examples of inputs and matching field implementations that work on built-in page object and extractor classes:

 +-----------------------------------------------+---------------------------------------------------+